The Police Commissioner is currently delivering an £130m investment plan to transform Merseyside Police stations and facilities.

 Following our progress

-Any decisions made in relation to the Estate Strategy will be fully detailed in the Meetings and Decisions section of this website.
+Any decisions made in relation to the Estate Strategy will be fully detailed in the Key Decisions section of this website.